Trail Guide to The Little Beehive & Big Beehive Hikes

 Aside from the hike through Johnston Canyon off the Bow Valley Parkway, the hike to Lake Agnes is the most popular in all of Banff National Park.
 Despite this, you’ll be surprised by the number of people who do not choose to venture up to Lake Agnes from Lake Louise.
 It’s been said that nearly 80% of visitors to Banff, Yoho, and Jasper don’t venture further than 1 kilometer from the road or parking lots.

-We took the photo above at around 9:00 p.m. after climbing Mt Niblock, in addition to the Beehive Circuit (Epic Day!), and it was one of the first times we had the whole area to ourselves.
+We took the photo above at around 9:00 p.m. after climbing Mt Niblock and completing the Beehive Circuit (Epic Day!), and it was one of the first times we had the whole area to ourselves.

 Dogs and Kids on This Hike

 The trail is appropriate for most hikers who feel comfortable walking uphill.
 If you’d like to take the detours to the Little Beehive or Big Beehive, it would be appropriate for anyone of moderate fitness.
-I’d say kids from ages six years old and up, maybe even younger.
-Strollers will not work on the trail, but you should be fine hiking the Beehive Circuit, dependent on fitness, if you have a baby carrier.
+I’d say kids ages 8 and up, maybe even younger.
+Strollers will not work on the trail, but you should be fine hiking the Beehive Circuit, depending on fitness, if you have a baby carrier.

 Parking at Lake Louise

-There is also paid parking in effect at Lake Louise in the summer.
+Paid parking is also in effect at Lake Louise during the summer months.
 We break down everything you need to know about parking at Lake Louise here.
-If you have missed out on Parks Canada shuttle tickets you still have options!
-You can get to Lake Louise early and try and get paid parking, or book a private shuttle like the Hop On Hop Off Bus or with Fairview Limo.
+If you have missed out on Parks Canada shuttle tickets, you still have options!
+You can get to Lake Louise early and try to get paid parking, or book a private shuttle like Moraine Lake Bus Company, the Hop On Hop Off Bus, or with Fairview Limo.

 Cell Service at Lake Louise

 You can get a cell signal at Lake Louise, though it’s not great at Lake Agnes.
-That being said, I have received text messages at the Little Beehive and Big Beehive.
+That said, I have received text messages at both the Little Beehive and the Big Beehive.

 Advice on Hikes in the Canadian Rockies

 - Keep in mind your mountain fitness — It’s different than gym fitness.
-The low end of the times in this post is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
-Most hikers should plan for a middle of the road time with the estimated duration.
+The low end of the times in this post is a constant, fast-paced uphill with little to no breaks, followed by a brisk downhill.
+Most hikers should plan for a middle-of-the-road time with the estimated duration.

 - A GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.

-- Alltrails is our favorite app to have on a hike.
-It shows the correct trail way, elevation, and other hiker reviews.
-We paid the subscription fee so that we could download all the data we need to our phones.
+- Alltrails is our favorite app for hikes.
+It shows the correct trail, elevation, and other hikers’ reviews.
+We paid the subscription fee so that we could download all the data we needed to our phones.
 Best $3 (per month) ever spent!

 Other Hikes in Lake Louise

 Looking for the best Lake Louise hikes?
 We share the most popular hikes around the lake and share all of the details in this guide to experience the best hikes around Lake Louise.
-These hikes all start from Lake Louise and are certain to have stunning views of the stunning turquoise lake, surrounding mountains, and awe-inspiring glaciers.
+These hikes all start from Lake Louise and are sure to offer stunning views of the turquoise lake, surrounding mountains, and awe-inspiring glaciers.

 Plan Your Trip to the Canadian Rockies